fangfangirl/CV_HW1/README.md

 ├─ cvhw1-student-training-process.ipynb
 └─ cvhw1-inference-process.ipynb
 ```
+> **Note:** The dataset and model files are not included in the repository.
+> Please download or prepare the dataset yourself following the structure above (i.e., extract the provided assignment package).
-> Note: When using Colab, upload the dataset and model files to your environment, and update the paths in the notebooks accordingly.
+> When using **Colab**, upload the dataset and model files to your environment and update the paths in the notebooks accordingly.
+> When using a **local machine**, place the dataset in the same structure and update the notebook file paths to match your local directories.
 ## Environment Setup

 - Python 3.10+